On the Enumeration Complexity of Unions of Conjunctive Queries: Towards a Dichotomy

 The query $Q_1$ has free-paths $(x_i,z,x_j)$ between all possible pairs of $i$ and $j$.
-In this case, enumerating the solutions to the UCQ is not in $\DelayClin$, assuming \fourclique: Encode each relation with all edges in the input graph, and concatenate the variable names.
+In this case, enumerating the solutions to the UCQ is not in $\DelayClin$ assuming \fourclique: Encode each relation with all edges in the input graph, and concatenate the variable names.
 That is, for every edge $(u,v)$ in the graph, add $((u,x_1),(v,z))$ to $R_1$.
-By concatenating variable names, we can identify which solutions come from which CQ, and ignore the answers to all CQs other than $Q_1$.
-The answers to $Q_1$ gives us $3$ vertices that have a common neighbor.
+By concatenating variable names, we can identify which solutions come from which CQ as described in Lemma~\ref{lemma:diff-domain} and ignore the answers to all CQs other than $Q_1$.
+The answers to $Q_1$ give us $3$ vertices that have a common neighbor.
 We can check in constant time if every pair of the $3$ vertices are neighbors, and if so, we found a $4$-clique.
-As there can be $O(n^3)$ solutions the the UCQ, we solve $4$-clique in $O(n^3)$ time.
-This proves that the UCQ is intractable assuming \fourclique.
+As there can be $O(n^3)$ solutions to the UCQ, we solve $4$-clique in $O(n^3)$ time.
+This proves that this UCQ when $k=4$ is intractable assuming \fourclique.

-With the same strategy, we can solve $k$-clique in time $O(n^{k-1})$, but this does not result in a lower bound for large $k$ values: It is assumed that one can not find a $k$-clique in time $n^{\frac{\omega k}{3}-o(1)}$, which does not contradict an $O(n^{k-1})$ algorithm.
+If we apply the same strategy for a general $k$, we get that tractability of this UCQ implies solving $k$-clique in time $O(n^{k-1})$.
+However, this does not result in a lower bound for large $k$ values: It is assumed that one can not find a $k$-clique in time $n^{\frac{\omega k}{3}-o(1)}$, which does not contradict an $O(n^{k-1})$ algorithm.
+In fact, for sufficiently large $k$, algorithms for $k$-clique detection that require time $O(n^{k-1})$ do exist~\cite{eisenbrand2004complexity}.
 However, this reduction does not seem to fully capture the hardness of this query, as it encodes all relations with the same set of edges.
 We do not know if queries of the structure given here are hard in general, or if they become easy for larger $k$ values, as any current approach that we know of for constant delay enumeration fails for them.

 \end{example}